 Running the proxy service

-|The API KEY of an Eyes user with team admin rights.
-See How to obtain your API key.
+The API key of an Eyes user with team admin rights.
+See How to retrieve your API key.

+The names of the repositories that you want to provide Eyes access to.
 You will select the required repositories from the list of available repositories displayed by the proxy service.

 Starting the proxy service